 Speaker-wise, the Accord sedan starts with a 4-speaker system and goes all the way up to a premium 7-speaker system, which includes a subwoofer.
 Like the receivers, these speakers are okay, but if you really care about sound, you'll want to swap out the entire system and add aftermarket gear.

 The receivers can be found in the center of the dash stack, below the screen that handles vehicle functions and works with the rear-view camera.
-Thanks to an aftermarket dash kit, which is included at a deep discount with your Crutchfield purchase, you can swap out the receiver and retain the use of that upper screen.
+Thanks to an aftermarket dash kit, which is included at a deep discount with your Crutchfield purchase, you can swap out the base receiver and retain the use of that upper screen.

-When you replace the factory radio, you'll lose the factory AUX and USB inputs, plus the stock XM satellite radio and the nav system (if present).
+When you replace the factory base radio, you'll lose the factory AUX and USB inputs, plus the stock XM satellite radio and the nav system (if present).
 This sounds bad, but there are plenty of receivers that will give you all those functions and more, so don't worry about it.

 A hybrid's gas-electric hybrid powertrain makes replacing the stereo is a little more complicated.
 As you might expect, these hybrid vehicles contain some very sensitive electronics, so here are a couple of things to keep in mind:

 - Be sure to only use a multi-meter when testing wires, and NEVER use a test light to test wires in this vehicle.
 Doing so could cause some serious (by which we mean dangerous and expensive) damage.